geyang/deep-auto-punctuation/README.md

     Key:   ?
 Prec:   0.0%	Recall:   0.0%	F-Score:   N/A
     Key:   !
 Prec:   0.0%	Recall:   0.0%	F-Score:   N/A
 ```
 As a frist attempt, the performance is pretty good!
-Especially since I didn't fine train with a smaller step size afterward, and the engadget dataset used here is small in size (4MB total).
+Especially since I did not fine tune with a smaller step size afterward, and the Engadget dataset used here is small in size (4MB total).

 Double the training gives a small improvement.